avioli/repo/README.md

 # repo

-A little util to list, fetch and clone AWS codecommit repos
+A little util to list and clone AWS codecommit repos